-ISFAR is Australia’s only research centre in the field of the study of relations between Australia and France.
-Its journal, The French Australian Review (previously Explorations) is unique in terms of its coverage of the field, and is recognised as top-ranking by important sectors of the Australian research community.
-It is recognised by the Australian Research Council under two research categories: “Historical Studies” and “Language, Culture and Communication”.
+ISFAR is Australia’s only research centre dedicated to the study of the relationship between Australia and France.
+Its journal, The French Australian Review (FAR) is unique in its interdisciplinary coverage/interdisciplinarity, and is recognised as top-ranking and of national significance by important sectors of the Australian research community.
+The Australian Research Council recognises The French Australian Review (FAR) under two research categories: “Historical Studies” and “Language, Culture and Communication”.

 The role of the committee is to stimulate, assess and support research in the field of French Australian Relations.
 It also manages the ISFAR Research Fund.

 The Research Fund serves to commission specific research projects, to assist researchers in the development of research ideas and projects, and to award bursaries to young researchers to attend ISFAR and other relevant conferences.

 Among the ongoing long-term projects already being overseen by the Research Committee are: